How Much Will My Virginia Speeding Ticket Cost Me?

 If you were caught speeding in Virginia, your best option is to speak with an experienced Virginia traffic lawyer.

-I have years of experience representing clients cited for speeding in Virginia.
+We have years of experience representing clients who have been cited for speeding in Virginia.

-I handle each case myself and provide every client with personal representation.
+We handle each case with a results-oriented approach and provide every client with personal representation.

-Contact Andrew Flusche, Attorney at Law online or call 540.356.3020 today to set up your free initial consultation.
+Contact Flusche & Fitzgerald, Attorneys at Law online or call (540) 318-5824 today to set up your free initial consultation.

 Helpful articles: